felipeclopes/redisrank/README.md

 ### Buffer

-The buffer is a new, still semi-beta, feature aimed to reduce the number of Redis `hincrby` that Redistat sends.
+The buffer is a new, still semi-beta, feature aimed to reduce the number of Redis `hincrby` that Redisrank sends.
 This should only really be useful when you're hitting north of 30,000 Redis requests per second, if your Redis server has limited resources, or against my recommendation you've opted to use 10, 20, or more label grouping levels.